 May my student park at CB West?

-Juniors and Seniors may apply for a parking using the following application process.
+Juniors and Seniors may apply for a parking spot using the application process posted here.
 Please read the materials carefully and direct any questions to the Safety and Security Office at CB West.
 All obligations must be cleared in order to receive and maintain a parking spot.

 Are students permitted to park vehicles off campus?